CICE-Consortium/Icepack/doc/source/user_guide/ug_case_settings.rst

 .. _tabcpps:

-Table of CICE C Preprocessor (CPP) Directives
+Table of C Preprocessor (CPP) Directives
 ---------------------------------------------------

 The Icepack model supports a few C Preprocessor (CPP) Directives.
 These